 Lock It In

-Once the sand has hardened, we wash the pavers with clean water, a hose and broom, removing any remaining dust and sand.
+Once the sand has hardened, we wash the pavers with clean water, a hose, and a broom, removing any remaining dust and sand.
 This is an iterative process.

 Our job is done and all that remains is to complete the final walk-through and collect the last payment.